 When buying a round brilliant, look for a length/width ratio of 1.0 - 1.03 for the most aesthetic diamond.

 Exceptionally Brilliant Diamond Cuts

-We understand that you want to own a cut other than that traditional round one and still want that sparkling shine.
+We understand that you may want to own a cut other than a traditional round one and still want that sparkling shine.
 Well, we have a solution for that too.

-Note that these fancy diamond cuts do not have a cut grading issued by the GIA, for that reason, I have included the ideal table and depth percentage as well as the ideal length/width ratio for each diamond cut to get the best brilliance (if you shop on James Allen, you can see the length/width ratio of every stone and inquire about the table and depth percentage).
+Note that these fancy diamond cuts do not have a cut grading issued by the GIA.
+For that reason, I have included the ideal table and depth percentage and the ideal length/width ratio for each diamond cut to get the best brilliance.
+If you shop on James Allen, you can see every stone's length/width ratio and inquire about the table and depth percentage.